padma2012/ai-capital-flows/README.md

 ## What it does

-AI Capital Flows continuously pulls in data from news feeds and the web on a schedule, uses AI to analyze and summarize what's happening, and presents the results as an interactive dashboard with charts and trend views.
-Users can sign in, explore the data, and receive updates by email.
+AI Capital Flows continuously pulls in data from news feeds and the web on a schedule daily at 7am, uses AI to analyze and summarize what's happening, and presents the results as an interactive dashboard with charts and trend views.
+Users can sign in, explore the data, and submit new deals by email.

 <!-- Verify/adjust this paragraph so it matches exactly what you track and who it's for.
      e.g. "...tracks venture funding rounds across X sectors..." or "...monitors capital flows in public markets..." -->